 The National Trust works to preserve and protect the coastline, countryside and buildings of England, Wales and Northern Ireland for which it is well known.
 It achieves this through practical caring and conservation, through learning and discovery, and through encouraging millions of people to visit and enjoy their national heritage at sites owned by the Trust.
-The Trust also invests heavily in the nation's environmental infrastructure and works with over thousands of companies and organisations throughout the country.
+The Trust also invests heavily in the nation's environmental infrastructure and works with over a thousand companies and organisations throughout the country.

-In addition to managing and maintaining well known properties, the Trust is responsible for or have interests in thousands of acres of land, over 600 miles of coast and thousands of properties including farms, shops and gardens.
-Through some of these sites many long-term programmes are implemented to help educate people about the importance of the environment and of preserving our heritage for future generations.
+In addition to managing and maintaining well known properties, the Trust is responsible for, or has interests in, thousands of acres of land, over 600 miles of coast and thousands of properties including farms, shops and gardens.
+Through some of these sites many longterm programmes are implemented to help educate people about the importance of the environment and of preserving our heritage for future generations.

-Wildlife Trust South and West Wales
+Wildlife Trust of South and West Wales